rasmusab/beepr/readme.md

 ```
 install.packages("devtools")
-install_github("rasmusab/pingr")
+library(devtools)
+install_github("pingr", "rasmusab")
 ```

-If you're on Linux `pingr` relies on you having the [vlc media player](http://www.videolan.org/vlc/index.html) installed and on the path.
+If you're on Linux `pingr` relies on you having the [vlc media player](http://www.videolan.org/vlc/index.html) installed and on the PATH.
 If you are on Debian/Ubuntu you can get vlc by running the following in a terminal:

 ```
 sudo apt-get install vlc